plmyann/plmyann.github.io/_pages/en-uk/cv.md

 title: Contacts
 nav: true
 nav_order: 6
-cv_pdf: example_pdf.pdf # you can also use external links here
+cv_pdf: false # you can also use external links here
 description: Feel free to contact us.
 toc:
   sidebar: left